Did not fit.

 USB Adapter Harness: The AX-TOYUSB lets you retain the factory USB port in select 2012-up Toyota vehicles when replacing the factory radio with an aftermarket head unit that features a rear USB input.
-Please consult Crutchfield's Outfit My Car to see if your vehicle is compatible.

 Note: Additional kit and harness will be necessary to replace your Toyota factory radio with an aftermarket receiver.

 CarPlay & Android Auto Incompatibility: The AX-TOYUSB is not compatible with CarPlay or Android Auto.

 At Crutchfield, you'll get detailed, accurate information that's hard to find elsewhere.
 That's because we have our own in-house Product Research team.
 They verify what’s in the box, check the owner's manual, and record dimensions, features and specs.
 We stay on top of new products and technologies to help people make informed choices.

 needed for factory integration [ Ronnie Feb 10, 2016 ]

 To connect to current USB in truck [ Steve Feb 02, 2016 ]

 need factory usb [ Manuel Dec 25, 2015 ]

 Plug and play for aftermarket radios and want to nee the factory usb location in the vehicle. [ Mario Dec 21, 2015 ]